apetkau/microbial-informatics-2014/labs/ffp-phylogeny/Answers.md

-Feature Frequency Profiling Phylogeny: Answers
+Feature Frequency Profile Phylogenies: Answers
 ==============================================

 Question 1
 ----------

-Running ffp with a kmer length of 10, 15, or 20 will generate a more diverse profile for each genome, but at the cost of taking longer to run.
+Running the FFP method with a k-mer length of 10, 15, or 20 will generate a more diverse profile for each genome, but at the cost of taking longer to run.
 The following table describes the running time and resulting trees.

 | K-mer Length | Time (s) | Result                             |
 |:------------:|:--------:|:----------------------------------:|